The Best Chemistry Sets for KidsScience

 - Activities for kids up to 12 years old.

 125 experiments are laid out with detailed instructions in an 80-page full-color manual.
-This delves into the physical properties of fluids, the physics of air pressure, and the surface tension of water.
+This is intended to help them learn about the physical properties of fluids, the physics of air pressure, and the surface tension of water from a young age.

 There is some duplication in the subjects covered with the previous kit, but the C1000 also continues exploring electrochemical reactions by dissolving metals.